 Using website analytics, heatmaps, session recorders, and conducting useability tests can help you understand what people are and aren’t doing on your site.
 This can help you uncover barriers and bottlenecks.

 “The most important step to increase the conversion rate on low-traffic websites is to track how users interact with your site,” says Eden Cheng of PeopleFinderFree.
-“Using website analysis tools you can determine where the users are coming from (clicking through promotional emails, social media, etc.), what they want from your site, and how much time they spend on your site.
+“Using website analysis tools such as this web analytics dashboard you can determine where the users are coming from (clicking through promotional emails, social media, etc.), what they want from your site, and how much time they spend on your site.

 This will help you improve in the areas you are lacking and make your visitors excited to check on your site.
 Use story-telling with emotionally charged language to make your visitors eager to spend more time and maybe buy something from your site.
 Understanding your visitors’ requirements is the key to convert them and attract more customers.”